-Here are 11 double-coated dog breeds for your consideration.
+Here are 11 double-coated dog breeds that can withstand harsh conditions.

 01 of 11

-Physical Characteristics: Large and powerful, with much substance and heavy bone.
-The short, thick double coat may be any color, including white, brindle (brown with tiger stripes) and pinto (a white background with large colored patches).
+Coat and Color: Short, thick double coat that may be any color, including white, brindle (brown with tiger stripes), or pinto (white background with large colored patches)

 02 of 11

-Physical Characteristics: Medium-sized, muscular and agile with a medium-length straight to wavy coat that comes in blue merle, black, red merle and red, all with or without white markings.
+Coat and Color: Medium-length straight to wavy double coat that comes in blue merle, black, red merle, or red, all with or without white markings

 03 of 11